-Course Content

-AS Level A2 Level

-Promoting Quality Care Applied Research

-• Communication in Health Social Care and Early years Providing Services

-Health and Well being Supporting the Family

-Assessment (Including Coursework)

-AS Level A2 Level

-EXAMINATION: Health and Well-Being - key concepts of health and well-being and the impact of ill health on individuals.
+Course Content AS Level A2 Level Promoting Quality Care Public Health and Health Promotion Communication in Health Social Care and Early years Providing Services Health and Well being Supporting the Family Assessment (Including Coursework) AS Level A2 Level EXAMINATION: Health and Well-Being - key concepts of health and well-being and the impact of ill health on individuals.
 Developing knowledge of the needs of a range of service users.
 Opportunity to investigate how a range of factors may affect health and well-being.
 In this unit you study the various approaches used in health promotion gaining an understanding of how individuals can take responsibility for their own health and well-being.
 A number of organisations contribute to health and well-being, and this unit provides you with the opportunity to investigate their role.
 Understanding of the impact of discrimination on health and well-being will be developed, and you will develop your knowledge of how anti-discriminatory practice may be promoted.
-Weighting: (50% of AS level, 20 % of A level) EXAMINATION: Providing Services - provision in the health, social care and early years sectors.
+Weighting: (50% of AS Level, 20 % of A Level) EXAMINATION: Providing Services - provision in the health, social care and early years sectors.
 You learn about how services have developed and how they are structured, regulated and funded.
 The unit gives you an opportunity to examine how policy and legislation influence the provision of care services.
-You develop an understanding of the needs of different service user groups and how these needs may be met by a range of services and practitioners Weighting: (30% of A level)

-PORTFOLIO Promoting Quality Care - you produce a report on a health, social care or early years setting that you have experienced investigating how care workers apply the values of care on a daily basis with service users.
+You develop an understanding of the needs of different service user groups and how these needs may be met by a range of services and practitioners Weighting: (30% of A Level) PORTFOLIO PORTFOLIO Promoting Quality Care - you produce a report on a health, social care or early years setting that you have experienced investigating how care workers apply the values of care on a daily basis with service users.
 You also develop an understanding of how legislation impacts on the quality of care delivered in the setting.
 This unit also focuses on policies, and you will evaluate the effectiveness of policies in promoting quality care in your chosen setting.
 The latter part of the unit requires you to research an example of poor practice.
-Weighting: (25% or 10%) PORTFOLIO Applied Research - a written report on research that you have designed and carried out on a health, social care or early years topic.
-You learn how to conduct a literature review and you are required to undertake primary research to collect the data required.
-By completing this unit you develop data-handling and analytical skills as you present and analyse the results of your research.
-You write a research report using the traditional research report format, which will be very beneficial if you hope to progress to third level education.
-Weighting: (15%)

-Communication in Health, Social Care and Early Years Settings - This unit requires you to produce a report in which you examine communication skills observed in a health, social care or early years setting.
+Public Health and Health Promotion - a written report on current public health issues and health promotion strategies.
+Students will devise, implement and evaluate a health promotion campaign and write up the results.
+Weighting: (15%) Supporting the Family - This unit provides you with the opportunity to consider the changing family structures in today's society.
+You also develop an understanding of a range of factors that influence family life and Weighting: (25% or 10%) investigate the services available to families and the Communication in Health, Social Care and Early Years Settings - This unit requires you to produce a report in which you examine communication skills observed in a health, social care or early years setting.
 You will develop your knowledge of the different types of communication used in these settings and their purpose.
 In the unit, you also study how a range of factors may support effective communication with service users.
 You have the opportunity to investigate how barriers to communication with service users can be overcome.
-Weighting: (25% or 10%) Supporting the Family - This unit provides you with the opportunity to consider the changing family structures in today's society.
-You also develop an understanding of a range of factors that influence family life and investigate the services available to families and the support they provide.
+Weighting: (25% or 10%) support they provide.
 Assessment for this unit requires you to produce a review of family structures and a case study of a family.
 You are also required to produce a report focusing on the support available to families experiencing issues such as poverty, addiction, bereavement or racism.
 Weighting: (15%)